dwarvesf/VimMotionApp/README.md

 * Type Tag title to filter and trigger action, `Delete` if you want to refilter tags.
 * `esc`, `⌘ + w` or  `⌘ + ;` To dismiss tags.
 * `Spacebar` to temporary hide tags for 0.75s.
 This helping you see contents under tags without dismiss and reopen Hint mode.
-* `Tab` to show Switch window mode, `Tag` again to hide it.(This feature required Screen Recording permission to capture windows image for using as thumbnails)
+* `Tab` to show Switch window mode, `Tab` again to hide it.(This feature required Screen Recording permission to capture windows image for using as thumbnails)
 <p align="center">
 	<img src="img/tutorial.gif">
 </p>